donovanr/plasticnet/doc/index.rst

 Welcome to plastic_net's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.
+`Plastic Net` is a template for a small scientific Python project.

 To see how to use it, please refer to the `README file
 <https://github.com/uwescience/plastic_net/blob/master/README.md>`_ in the Github repository.